lf-edge/ekuiper/docs/en_US/api/restapi/ruletest.md

 follows:

 1. [Create a test rule](#create-a-test-rule), get the id and port of the test rule.
-2. Use the id and port of the test rule to connect and listen to the WebSocket service.
+2. Use the id and port of the test rule to connect and listen to the SSE service.
 Its service address is `http://locahost:10081/test/myid` where `10081` is the port value returned in step 1, and myid is the id of the test rule.
+Server-Sent Events (SSE) allows the server to push updates to the client.
+Connect via HTTP GET with header `Accept: text/event-stream`.
 3. [Start the test rule](#start-the-test-rule), wait for the test rule to run.
-The rule running result will be returned through the WebSocket service.
+The rule running result will be returned through the SSE service.
-4. After the rule trial run ends, [delete the test rule](#delete-the-test-rule), and close the WebSocket service.
+4. After the rule trial run ends, [delete the test rule](#delete-the-test-rule), and close the SSE service.

 ::: tip

-The WebSocket service defaults to port 10081, which can be modified by the `httpServerPort` field in the `kuiper.yaml` configuration file.
+The SSE service defaults to port 10081, which can be modified by the `httpServerPort` field in the `kuiper.yaml` configuration file.
 Before using the test rule, please make sure that this port is accessible.

 :::